LDAWG-a11y/a11yWebApp/src/AAA/index.md

 </div>

-<h3 class="accordion">Create accessibility champions who are direct points of contact</h3>
+<h3 class="accordion">To create a champion for accessibility who is a direct point of contact for students and parents/carers (including future students)</h3>
 <div class="accordion__panel">

 You should have a direct point of contact for anyone with accessibility related needs that people can go to, at any time, in confidence that their queries will be answered and requirements met.
 Note: Some schools may call this "SEN", "SENCO", "ALS" or something entirely different.